nikitavoloboev/data/design/figma/figma.md

 # [Figma](https://www.figma.com)

+Use the app to quickly prototype & collaborate on designs.

 ## Notes

 - [When resizing frames, hold Command ⌘ to ignore constraint settings for all objects inside that frame](https://twitter.com/rogie/status/1239560547659468800)